rudders/homebridge-http/README.md

-# homebridge-http
+# homebridge-readablehttp

-Supports https devices on HomeBridge Platform
+Supports https devices on HomeBridge Platform and provides a readable callback

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-http
+2. Install this plugin using: npm install -g homebridge-readablehttp
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration